CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Evaluation

 \subsubsection{Tasks}

-We conduct our experiments using the LIBERO benchmark~\cite{libero}, which is designed specifically for continual learning.
-Hereby, a Franka robotic manipulator with a parallel yaw gripper needs to perform tasks in a kitchen environment, and 50 human expert demonstrations are available per task.
-We pre-train the policy on 90 short-horizon tasks from LIBERO-90 and evaluate continual learning performance on 10 sequentially arriving long-horizon tasks from LIBERO-10, which require the robot to understand language instructions and execute different types of motion, such as pick-and-place, opening a drawer, or turning a knob.
+We conduct our simulation experiments using the LIBERO benchmark~\cite{libero}, which is designed specifically for continual learning.
+Here, a Panda manipulator with a parallel-yaw gripper needs to perform tasks in a kitchen environment, with 50 human expert demonstrations available per task.
+We pre-train the policy on 90 short-horizon tasks from LIBERO-90 and evaluate continual learning on 10 sequentially arriving tasks from LIBERO-Long, LIBERO-Goal, and LIBERO-Spatial.
+These suites require the robot to understand language instructions and execute various motions, such as pick-and-place, opening a drawer, or turning a knob.

+We also conduct hardware experiments with an FR3 manipulator across five tasks, which are visualized in Figure~\ref{fig:tasks}: \begin{enumerate} \item \textsc{Bowl}: Put a bowl on a plate. \item \textsc{Stack}: Stack a bowl on top of three other bowls. \item \textsc{Moka}: Put a Moka pot on a stove.
+The pot weighs 0.5$\,\si{kg}$ and hangs at an angle when lifted by its handle. \item \textsc{Drawer}: Close a drawer.
+The friction profile of the plastic drawer necessitates exerting considerable force. \item \textsc{Lego}: Put a Lego block into the drawer and close it. \end{enumerate} We pre-train the policy on a mix of 1000 demonstrations collected in our lab for tasks different from the five continual learning tasks and 2000 episodes from the DROID dataset~\cite{khazatsky2024droid}.